 The ending isn’t the most important part of the story.

 The day-to-day details on someone’s life are the most important parts.

-None of that stop our anticipatory grief from taking over, though.
-Whether you have a terminally ill family member of friend, a friend who just has a cold, a family member who is aging (but otherwise healthy), or someone is just late for dinner –– our minds predict the ending, and often choose the worst possible scenario.
+Whether you have a terminally ill family member of friend, a friend who just has a cold, a family member who is aging (but otherwise healthy), someone is just late for dinner, or friends and family in epicenters of a pandemic (but who might be otherwise healthy) –– our minds predict the ending, and often choose the worst possible scenario.

 “It’s like we’re trying to dress-rehearse tragedy so we can beat vulnerability to the punch,” says Brene Brown about those moments when we anticipate the worst-case scenario.